Writing Program Courses

 Academic and Professional Writing (The Little Red Schoolhouse)

-Do you want to write clear, effective academic or professional prose?
-If so, the Writing Program has a course for you.
-Academic and Professional Writing (aka "The Little Red Schoolhouse," English 13000/33000) offers principles of clear writing that will allow you to anticipate and to change how readers respond to your work -- whether those readers are professors, professionals, or the general public.
+Our flagship course, Academic and Professional Writing (aka "The Little Red Schoolhouse," English 13000/33000), offers principles of clear writing that will allow you to anticipate and to change how readers respond to your work -- whether those readers are professors, professionals, or the general public.

 Because different writers have different needs, we offer several versions of this course: